awilli32/jsmini/01-Class-Activities/12-Web-Scraping-and-Document-Databases/0/Installations.md

 ![path image](Images/path4.png)

 5. Completely close all Command Prompt windows.
 Reopen a brand new Command Prompt window and try to type `mongod`.
 If the image still does not look like the image above, then notify the team and continue to move forward with testing your setup.

+**Mac users**:
+If the install steps from Step 1 did not work, then please follow the detailed steps in [this tutorial](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/), and proceed to try running `mongod` again once you are done.

 #### **Step 3 (OPTIONAL): Install MongoDB Compass**